AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 Synthesis:

-Key patterns that emerged from these interviews include the visualization being understood to represent a decline in U.S. air travel because of the COVID-19 pandemic-with some confusion about the granularity of data.
-For example, one participant questioned if value was being provided by using daily points and showing it as a 7-day average.
-Otherwise, both interviewees were correctly able to perceive the dramatic decline in air travelling in the year 2020-one of them even tried to attribute this to travel restrictions.
-Second, one of the participants did request more information on what specific month or event brought such drops-so perhaps there is a better need for contextual markers.
+Key patterns that emerged from these interviews include the visualization being understood to represent a decline in U.S. air travel because of the COVID-19 pandemic.
+For example, one student questioned if value was being provided by using daily points and showing it as a 7-day average.
+Otherwise, both interviewees were correctly able to perceive the sudden decline in air travelling in the year 2020.

 These comments confirm that the original visualization did a good job conveying the overall trend in the sharp decline of air travel due to the pandemic.
 Both interviewees here felt the daily data points added noise for those viewers wanting to focus on the bigger picture.
 Both interviewees mentioned that it would be more intuitive and easily understandable if the data aggregation of the visualization was done on the month or yearly intervals.
 A great number of comments expressed a desire to have more information for example, annotating why the decline occurred, and when.
-Key events should be marked-namely.
+Key events should be marked.
 The line of the 7-day average hardly contributed anything to most viewers as interest was in time-period patterns, not short-term changes.

 Moving to yearly or monthly will reduce noise and make it easier to read the overall trend.
-Adding appropriate annotation for key events like travel bans and lockdowns that will provide information.
+Adding appropriate annotation for key events will provide information.
 Coloring the data point for 2020 differently or use a larger marker to show its sharp decline will make it faster to understamd.
-I will also enhance the color scheme to make the chart more readable and accessible.
-Finally, I will eliminate the line plotting the 7-day average in order to better focus more on broader trends and provide a cleaner, more impressive visualization.
+Also enhancing the color scheme makes the chart more readable and accessible.
+Finally, I eliminated the line plotting the 7-day average in order to better focus more on broader trends and provide a cleaner, more impressive visualization.

 ## Step five: build the solution

-_Include and describe your final solution here.
-It's also a good idea to summarize your thoughts on the process overall.
-When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._

 <div class='tableauPlaceholder' id='viz1726653165886' style='position: relative'><noscript><a href='#'><img alt='YEARLY AIR PASSENGERS IN THE U.S.THE EFFECT OF THE 2020 PANDEMIC ON U.S. AIR TRAFFICSOURCE:Original Visualization: US Air Travel Falls Due to Covid EpidemicData Source: Bureau of Transportation Statistics ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;US&#47;USAirTravelFallsDuetoCovidEpidemic_17266513904240&#47;Sheet2&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='USAirTravelFallsDuetoCovidEpidemic_17266513904240&#47;Sheet2' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;US&#47;USAirTravelFallsDuetoCovidEpidemic_17266513904240&#47;Sheet2&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>